dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 that utilizes the jail mechanism on that operating system to isolate processes, although it's still considered experimental project.

-And also Microsoft is adding containerization primitives to the Windows kernel, which currently are only available in the just released Windows Server 2016 Tech Preview 3.
+And also Microsoft has started to understand the importance of containerization technology by adding containerization primitives to the Windows kernel, which currently are only available in the just released Windows Server 2016 Tech Preview 3.
 So expect to be able to use Docker on Windows Server in the future as well.

 ---